freemindlabsinc/FreeMindLabs.KernelMemory.Elasticsearch/docker/README.md

 ## Step 1/3: Ensure the vm.max_map_count setting is set to at least 262144

+As explained at the beginning of this document, in these instructions we are using Docker Desktop on top of WSL2.
+Elasticsearch will run in a container on the Linux host, not on Windows.

-When setting up Elasticsearch, it's essential to configure the `vm.max_map_count` kernel setting to at least `262144`.
+When setting up Elasticsearch on Linux, it's essential to configure the `vm.max_map_count` kernel setting on the Linux host to at least `262144`.
 This setting is critical for Elasticsearch to startup and to function.

-:warning: This change has to be made on the docker host, not inside the container.
+:warning: Once again: this change has to be made on the Linux machine running Docker, not inside the container nor on Windows.

 There are two ways to set `vm.max_map_count`: